Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry

 Any canonical (standard or conventional) choice of a cell for a periodic crystal is discontinuous under almost any noise, as in Fig.~\ref{fig:noise_scales_cells_Z'}, which was experimentally demonstrated already in 1965, see p.80 in \cite{lawton1965reduced}.
 The new definition of a \emph{crystal structure} as a rigid class (consisting of all crystals that can be exactly matched under rigid motion) has become practical due to the hierarchy of invariants that uniquely identify any crystal structure independent of its initial representation.

-Definition~\ref{dfn:PDD} introduces the invariant $\PDD$ for any periodic set of points in $\R^n$, which can be all atomic centres of a crystal in $\R^3$, or other points associated with a crystal, for example, molecular centres, which also form a periodic set.
+Definition~\ref{dfn:PDD} introduces the invariant $\PDD$ for any periodic set of points in $\R^n$, which can be all atomic centres of a crystal in $\R^3$, or other points defined by a crystal, for example, atoms of one specific type, or molecular centres, which form a periodic set.